PedroPauloMorenoCamargo/Propositional_Language/README.md

 ### Types

   In **Prop** there is a logical/boolean and a integer, they are respectively represented as "log" and "int".

-#### Logical Type
+#### Logical Type:
   The logical type accepts either the concepts of truth and lie in latim "verum" and "falsum" or the int values that represent the previous statements 0/1.

-#### Integer Type
+#### Integer Type:
   The integer type can receive either positive or negative integers.

 ### Operators

   In **Prop** there is two different types of operators the logical and arithmetical.

 #### Logical Operators

 **Biconditional**:

   - The biconditional operator evaluates to true only when both logical operands are equal.
 This is illustrated in the image below:

   *[]*

   - Additionally, it can be represented in code using the following formats:
     1. `A <-> B`
     2. `A biconditional B`